Cat scratching on a sisal scratching post that's positioned in front of a sofa

 Difference between jute and sisal picturedJute and sisal (pictured here to the right) look similar, yet they have different qualities.
 Jute comes from the jute plant's stems and has a softer feel while sisal is a stiffer fiber, which makes it more sturdy.

-Do cats prefer horizontal or vertical scratching?
+Do cats prefer horizontal or vertical scratcher?

 Make the area unpleasant and the target unappealing.